 At CSULB, there are five Commission-approved subject-matter programs in Languages Other Than English: French, German, Italian, Latin, and Spanish.
-Nevertheless, candidates who wish to become credentialed in a language other than these five subjects may also demonstrate subject matter competence by passing the CSET Exams in Arabic, ASL, Japanese, Korean, and Mandarin and qualify for the credential program.
+Nevertheless, candidates who wish to become credentialed in a language other than these five subjects may also demonstrate subject matter competence by passing the CSET Exams in Arabic, ASL, Japanese, Korean, Mandarin and Khmer and qualify for the credential program.

 Besides completing the subject matter requirements and the professional preparation program, all credential candidates must complete a Bachelor's Degree, pass the California Basic Skills Test (CBEST), and meet the US Constitution requirement.

 Prior to enrolling, all candidates should visit the World Languages LOTE Credential Coordinator and Subject Matter Advisor at the earliest possible date to create a program plan.

 For more information about the Single Subject Credential Program (overview, courses, credential requirements), please visit our SS website: SSCP